 Tip: Highlight in your job ad whether the position is part time, full time or if it’s negotiable.

-A detailed job description provides structure and clarity for candidates by outlining tasks and responsibilities and setting a reference point for performance measurement.
-“This enables pay and grading systems to be structured logically and fairly,” Atkinson says.
+A detailed job description gives people structure and clarity around what the job involves.
+It outlines tasks and responsibilities and, after hiring, it sets a reference point for performance measurement.
+“This enables pay and grading systems to be structured logically and fairly,” Atkinson adds.

-Tip: Be open to candidates who may not have industry experience but may have a transferrable skill set.
+Tip: Be open to candidates who may not have industry experience but may have a transferable skill set.

-By including these five factors in your job ads, you’ll put yourself in the best position for attracting your ideal candidates.
+By including these 5 factors in your job ads, you’ll put yourself in the best position for attracting great candidates in this job market.

-Source: Independent research conducted by Nature on behalf of SEEK.
-Interviewing 4,800 Australians annually.
+Source: Independent research conducted by Nature on behalf of SEEK interviewing 4,800 Australians annually.
+Published November 2022.